Research and Publications

 Since their meeting when studying with the incomparable Dorothy Heathcote at the University of Newcastle upon Tyne, England, Pamela has had a close, enduring and highly successful research and writing partnership with Brian Heap, Senior Lecturer in Drama, Philip Sherlock Centre for Creative Arts, University of the West Indies, Jamaica.
 They are internationally recognised for their work on process drama and regularly share their practice and research as conference workshop leaders and presenters and as writers.

-They are the authors of the internationally best-selling Planning Process Drama; which is translated into Finnish and Arabic.
+They are the authors of the internationally best-selling Planning Process Drama; which is translated into Arabic, Finnish and Turkish.
 The updated and expanded second edition, Planning Process Drama: enriching teaching and learning, is out now.

 Brian and Pamela’s new book focusses on ‘planning in process’ as a drama unfolds.
-Titled Putting Process Drama into Action: the Dynamics of Practice, it is currently in press and will be published by Routledge in May, 2017.
+Titled Putting Process Drama into Action: the Dynamics of Practice, it was published by Routledge in June, 2017.

 At present, in addition to her on-going research and writing partnership with Brian Heap, Pamela is also involved with several other international activities, including: